The Real Housewives of Melbourne: 2019–2021: First rebooted series

 On 14 April 2021, Foxtel re-confirmed the cast of the fifth season with Roach and Breaux reprising their roles as well as the additions of Anjali Rao, Kyla Kirkpatrick, Cherry Dipietrantonio (who all had been previously announced).
 Gillies (who had previously departed) also returned to the series with new addition Simone Elliott.
 This also confirmed the departures of Liano and Schiavello (who had been previously set to return).
 The fifth season premiered on 10 October 2021.
 Following the conclusion of the season's seventh episode, Rao departed the series after one season.
 An all cast reunion was not filmed for the fifth season, marking the first time in the series history to not feature a reunion.

+2022–present: Second rebooted series

+In February 2022, Walsh confirmed The Real Housewives of Melbourne was “under review” with production company Matchbox Pictures.
+By January 2024, a sixth season was reported to be in development with a new cast.
 In March 2025, Gillies made a guest appearance on the third season of The Real Housewives of Sydney.

+On 17 February 2026, Universal International Studios announced that Matchbox Pictures would cease operations in Australia.
+Five days later, casting for a new season was reported to be proceeding without Matchbox Pictures.
+In September 2026, Binge and Foxtel Group announced that the series would return for a sixth season in 2027.
+At the same time, it was announced that Liano would be returning to the franchise.